a-bland/5thGen/artifacts/architecture.md

 ![Data Diagram](https://github.com/tazemaster/GenFive/blob/main/artifacts/diagram_images/Data%20Storage.jpg)

+User data will be stored within AWS in the heirarchy illustrated by the above document.

 # Business Rules

 As we are not a business, there are no external requirements we have to comply with.